grvriend/gvriend.app/README.md

 I love to train and mentor others where needed.
 If there is something you would like me to train or mentor you on, always feel free to ask me.

+## Leadership style

+### Growth focused

+I value using the [Incremental Growth Leadership Model](https://tdevroome.medium.com/the-incremental-growth-leadership-model-cef736bebbff#:~:text=What%20is%20the%20Iterative%20Leadership,their%20learning%20and%20career%20goals.) to coach and drive growth in others around me.

+### Servant leadership

+As a leader I am here for you and want you to succeed.
+I believe in the concept of **managing with** instead of **managing too**.
+I can only have success if my team succeeds.

+### Technically involved

+As a technical leader, I don't shy away from getting my hands dirty in the code and the processes.
+I am here to help to help the team on the technical side when needed.

 ## Expectations

 These are expectations that you can expect from me, and I would expect from you as well.